Last Christmas: A Greek Winter Tale

 "Sure," Casey turned and walked over to the bed and took a seat.
 She quickly wiped at her face to rid of the evidence that she'd been crying.
 She gestured to the chair at the desk.
 "Have a seat."
 She watched as Cappie sat down.

 Cappie turned to her and he couldn't help but feel a little something in his heart.
 He could tell that she'd been crying and he felt bad because he knew he was the cause of it.
-Evan had told him earlier that Casey didn't know he would be showing up to Vail with Lana.
+Evan had told him earlier that Casey didn't know he would be bringing Lana with him to Vail.
 Cappie felt like he owed Casey an explanation.
 "How are you doing?"
 He asked casually.

 Casey looked at him for a few seconds before responding.
 "I'm okay," she finally said.
 "I'm ready for some skiing and snowboarding.
 The last few months at work have been really busy, so it's nice to have a break."
 She gave a small cough.
 "How are things with you?"